Western Collegiate Lacrosse League: Departure of Southern Teams (2009)

-Modern Era (2009-Present)
+Modern Era (since 2009)

 After the departure of its southern teams, the WCLL entered a period which would see several teams join, only to cease operations shortly thereafter.
-This included UC Merced (2009-2012), Cal-State Monterey Bay (2013-2014), the University of San Francisco (2015-2016), and culminated in the of one of the league's oldest members, University of the Pacific, folding in 2017.
+This included UC Merced (2009–2012), Cal-State Monterey Bay (2013–2014), the University of San Francisco (2015–2016), and culminated in one of the league's oldest members, University of the Pacific, folding in 2017.

 In 2014, Sierra Nevada College joined the conference, they would go on to win four back-to-back division II championships from 2015 to 2018.
 The team ultimately folded in 2022 after their school was sold to the University of Nevada at Reno, which closed all of its sports teams.

-In 2020, UC Santa Barbara returned to the WCLL after 11 years (2009-2019) in the SLC.
+In 2020, UC Santa Barbara returned to the WCLL after 11 years (2009–2019) in the SLC.

 In 2023, the WCLL expanded to include its first team from Oregon, Southern Oregon University, moving over from the Pacific Northwest Collegiate Lacrosse League (PNCLL).
+At the conclusion of the 2023 season, Dominican University announced that it would be departing the WCLL, joining the NCAA Division II as an independent in 2024.